gsquared11/javafx-diagonal-2048/README.md

       - Functionality to update the game board and check if the game is over.

 3. FinalSlideGameSHADED.jar
-    - An experimental .jar file that contains the JavaFX dependencies and POTENTIALLY can allow you to run the game without setting up a special JavaFX environment.
+    - An experimental .jar file that contains the JavaFX dependencies and can allow you to run the game without setting up a special JavaFX environment.
-    - "POTENTIALLY" because it only seems to run on macOS and with Java 22.
+    - Requires macOS and with Java 22.

 4. SlideGameTest.java
    - Set of JUnit tests for the core logic of the game.